mspass-team/mspass/docs/source/user_manual/importing_data.rst

     :py:mod:`mass_downloader <obspy.clients.fdsn.mass_downloader>` page)
     that function will create QuakeML data files defining the unique source data for all the waveforms downloaded with each call to that function.
+    Unfortunately, there is currently no simple way to directly link the source data to the waveforms downloaded as miniseed has no way to provide linking source information.

 The procedure to load source data for a MsPASS workflow derived from one of the obspy methods is comparable to that described above for FDSN